 the Right to democratic governance

-in the Digital Realm
+in the

 In the digital age, the architecture of governance has evolved beyond the traditional confines of nation-states and governmental bodies.
 At the forefront of this transformation are private entities, specifically technology companies, whose operations and decisions exert widespread implications that mirror those of conventional governance structures.
 Indeed, in terms of international reach, power, and wealth, the largest tech companies rival—even surpass—the governments of many nation-states.
 These entities perform "governance functions" through actions or policies that significantly impact the public's rights, freedoms, privacy, and access.